Stefan015/Saul/README.md

-Simple cookieclicker type game made in unity3d for a unity coruse.
+Simple cookieclicker type game made in unity3d for a unity course.